beppu/mad-scientists-lab/ta/THINKING.md

 I think I'm going to go with the dumb but effective way.
 I'm going to keep most of the same options and environment variables though.

+## 2019-09-23 Much Has Happened

+### First, some respect

+Before I forget, I want to give a lot of credit to TradingView and Pine Script for their data model.
+In their system, they provide series data as arrays where index 0 represents the most recent candle and higher indexes go back in time.
+Common examples include `open`, `high`, `low` and `close` which are arrays in Pine Script.
+In my own code, I call this `invertedMarketData`, and this style of organization is what makes it so much easier to work with prices and indicator output.
+When everything shares the same origin with 0 meaning the present, the programmer is freed from having to do extra math to correlate indicator values to their candlestick.

+### Second, something useful

+I implemented price and aligned.
+Then, I realized that align was a superset of all the cross scripts, so I don't have to implement them.
+All that's left is divergence (which is my favorite weapon).
+However, even without divergence, I can become aware of many interesting changes in market structure.

+The next problem to solve is to organize and run my collection of alerts.
+I have some unixy ideas that I'm playing with now.
+It is so refreshing for me to go back to my Unix roots.
+The CLI is my favorite UI by far, and thank God I don't have to cater to anyone else.
+I forgot what that felt like.